 My Mykonos Hotel – Local Transport

 - Walking: The hotel is perched on a hill less than 1 km from the heart of Mykonos Town.
 The hill is fairly steep and the road immediately in front of the hotel is busy with cars.
 Wear good walking shoes.
 Most people walk the 10 minutes down to visit the Old Port, Chora, and Little Venice, then take a taxi back up to the hotel.
-Two wonderful sunset viewpoints are nearby at 180° Sunset Bar (7-minute walk) and Boni’s Windmill/Agricultural Museum (10-minute walk).
-The Old Port and its little beach are also within walking distance, about a 11-minute walk away.
+Two wonderful sunset viewpoints are nearby at 180° Sunset Bar and Boni’s Windmill/Agricultural Museum.
+The Old Port and its little beach are also within walking distance, about an 11-minute walk away.
 Most of the village’s bars, clubs, restaurants, and shops in Chora and Little Venice are within 12 to 18 minutes’ walk.

 - Scooters and ATVs: Scooters are the main mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.

 Best Nearby Restaurants

 - Oregano: Casual taverna serving traditional Greek cuisine made with local ingredients from the island when possible.
 Family-friendly, affordable, and offers delivery.